blitzwolfz/MemeRoyale/README.md

  - [They give 500mb for free, more than enough to run this tournament](https://www.mongodb.com)
  - [How to make a local database](https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/)
- - AWS, Google Cloud, I believe also provide MongoDB servers at a price
+ - AWS, Google Cloud, and few others I believe also provide MongoDB servers at a cost.

 After this step, you are going to need to create a .env file.
 The .env file should contain these variables, which are important for running the bot.
 Should look this